makedeb/makedeb/README.md

 Instructions can be found after installing with `makedeb --help`

 ## Things to Add ##
-Way to automatically update and install packages
+- Searching, updating, and installing packages directly from the AUR